 Birmingham, Alabama

 Susan serves as a Legal Advocate and certified counselor with a passion for justice, restoration, and second chances.
+She is dedicated to community support and empowering women in recovery through her initiative, One Touch Freedom, which helps individuals rebuild their lives with purpose.

-A certified ministry leader, Addiction Recovery Christian Counselor, and ordained minister through Joan Hunter Ministries and Heaven of Earth Ministries, Susan combines faith and law to advocate for those who often feel unheard.
+As a certified ministry leader, Addiction Recovery Christian Counselor, and ordained minister through Joan Hunter Ministries and Heaven of Earth Ministries, Susan combines faith and law to advocate for those who often feel unheard.
 She is especially passionate about standing in the gap for individuals navigating the legal system and believes deeply in redemption, accountability, and hope.

 Orange, Texas